-We expect our board of directors to adopt and our stockholders to approve the 2014 Stock Incentive Plan, or 2014 Plan, which will become effective upon the closing of this offering.
+In March 2014, our board of directors adopted and our stockholders approved the 2014 Stock Incentive Plan, or 2014 Plan, which will become effective upon the closing of this offering.
 The 2014 Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units and other stock-based awards.
-Upon effectiveness of the 2014 Plan, the number of shares of our common stock that will be reserved for issuance under the 2014 Plan will equal the sum of (1) shares plus (2) the number of shares (up to shares) equal to the sum of the number of shares of our common stock subject to outstanding awards under the 2007 Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right (subject, in the case of incentive stock options, to any limitations of the Internal Revenue Code) plus (3) an annual increase to be added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2015 and continuing until, and including, the fiscal year ending December 31, 2024, equal to the least of (A) shares of our common stock, (B) % of the number of shares of our common stock outstanding on the first day of the fiscal year, and (C) an amount determined by our board of directors.
+Upon effectiveness of the 2014 Plan, the number of shares of our common stock that will be reserved for issuance under the 2014 Plan will equal the sum of (1) 2,400,000 shares plus (2) the number of shares (up to 1,221,651 shares) equal to the sum of the number of shares of our common stock then available for grant under the 2007 Plan and the number of shares of our common stock subject to outstanding awards under the 2007 Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right (subject, in the case of incentive stock options, to any limitations of the Internal Revenue Code) plus (3) an annual increase to be added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2015 and continuing until, and including, the fiscal year ending December 31, 2024, equal to the least of (A) 1,000,000 shares of our common stock, (B) 4% of the number of shares of our common stock outstanding on the first day of the fiscal year, and (C) an amount determined by our board of directors.